 Who May Apply: (by category) Individuals (as described below)

-Those eligible to apply to the four- to six-week seminars must fall under the categories listed below, but note that the only Seminar being offered in 2014 is at the K-12 level:
+Those eligible to apply to the four- to six-week seminars must fall under the categories listed below:

 - Elementary school teachers in the fields of social sciences, humanities, including languages;